telerik/blazor-docs/components/datetimepicker/overview.md

 The DateTimePicker component exposes the following features:

 * `Class` - the custom CSS class rendered on the wrapping element.
+* `PopupClass` - additional custom CSS class to cascade the dropdown of the DateTimePicker
 * `Enabled` - Specifies whether typing in the input and opening the dropdown are allowed.
 * `Format` - Specifies the format of the DateInput of the DateTimePicker.
 Read more in the [Supported Formats]({%slug components/dateinput/supported-formats%}) article.
 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to the input.